1technophile/OpenMQTTGateway/docs/prerequisites/board.md

 If you want to use the BLE decoding capabilities of OpenMQTTGateway with a tablet or smartphone you can use [Theengs App](https://app.theengs.io/).
 :::

-[Theengs bridge](https://shop.theengs.io/products/theengs-bridge-esp32-ble-mqtt-gateway-with-ethernet-and-external-antenna) is a powerfull BLE to MQTT gateway for over [80 sensors](https://decoder.theengs.io/devices/devices.html).
+[Theengs bridge](https://shop.theengs.io/products/theengs-bridge-esp32-ble-mqtt-gateway-with-ethernet-and-external-antenna) is a powerful BLE to MQTT gateway for over [90 sensors](https://decoder.theengs.io/devices/devices.html).
 Equipped with an Ethernet port, and external antenna, ensuring an enhanced range for your BLE sensors.
 It supports also WiFi connectivity.

 [![Theengs bridge view](../img/Theengs-Bridge-ble-gateway.png)](https://shop.theengs.io/products/theengs-bridge-esp32-ble-mqtt-gateway-with-ethernet-and-external-antenna)